BOKU INC. (“Boku”) Chairman’s Corporate Governance Statement 2021

-|3||Take into account wider stakeholder and social responsibilities and their implications for long-term success||Boku’s culture is very open and this includes reaching out and seeking feedback and insights from our various stakeholders.
-The Board has considered the key stakeholder relationships which give its competitive advantage and thereby contribute to the long-term success of the company.
-These key stakeholders are the skilled people employed by the company and its merchant and carrier relationships, together with other service providers.
+|3||Take into account wider stakeholder and social responsibilities and their implications for long-term success||Boku’s culture is very open and this includes reaching out and seeking feedback on a regular basis through employee opinion surveys.
+The Board regularly considers the key stakeholder relationships which give the Company its competitive advantage and thereby contribute to its long-term success.
+The key stakeholders are the skilled people employed by the Company and its merchant and carrier relationships, together with other service providers.
 These relationships are regularly monitored by the Board.|

-|4||Embed effective risk management, considering both opportunities and threats, throughout the organisation||The Board is responsible for identifying the major business risks faced by the group and for determining the appropriate course of action to manage those risks.
-Our risk management framework and approach to risk is summarised on pages 18 and 19.|
+|4||Embed effective risk management, considering both opportunities and threats, throughout the organisation||The Board retains overall responsibility for identifying the major business risks faced by the Group by setting both the framework and risk appetite of the Group, in line with best practice.
+Our risk management framework and approach to risk is summarised on pages 20 to 23 of the Annual Report.|

 Maintain a Dynamic Management Framework

 |5||Maintain the board as a well-functioning, balanced team led by the chair.||The QCA Code requires that boards have an appropriate balance between executive and non-executive directors and that each board should have at least two independent directors.
 The Board is currently made up of a Non-Executive Chairman (Mark Britto), two Executive Directors: the Chief Executive Officer (Jon Prideaux) and the Chief Financial Officer (Keith Butcher) and three Non-Executive Directors (Richard Hargreaves, Stewart Roberts and Charlotta Ginman).
 Three of these directors are considered independent.

-The Board is satisfied that its directors have an effective and appropriate balance of skills and experience, and that there is a suitable balance between independence of character and judgement, and knowledge of the Company, to enable it to discharge its duties and responsibilities effectively.
+|6||Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities||The Board is satisfied that its directors have an effective and appropriate balance of skills and experience, and that there is a suitable balance between independence of character and judgement, and knowledge of the Company, to enable it to discharge its duties and responsibilities effectively.
 All directors are encouraged to use their independent judgement and to constructively challenge all matters, whether strategic or operational.

-|6||Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities||The current directors, their background and experience are described on pages 20 to 23.
-Collectively, our team has all the necessary skills and experience, to carry out the group’s strategy and business model effectively.
+The current directors, their background and experience are described on pages 24 to 25.
+Collectively, our team has all the necessary skills and experience, to carry out the Group’s strategy and business model effectively.